tomortonbew-personal/interview-coach-skill/references/commands/debrief.md

    Caveat: "These are common patterns, not certainties.
 Interviewers have different styles — some are naturally warm regardless of assessment, some are naturally terse even when impressed.
 Use these as directional signals, not verdicts."

+   See also the Signal-Reading Module in `references/cross-cutting.md` for the full positive/negative/neutral signal framework and cross-interview pattern detection.

 5. **Surprise capture.** "Was there anything you didn't expect?
 A question you weren't prepared for, a format difference, something about the interviewer or environment?"
 Unexpected moments are often the most informative for coaching.
 6. **Story usage log.** "Which stories did you use?
 Did any of them land differently than in practice?"
 Cross-reference with storybank — update `Last Used` dates, increment `Use Count` for each story used, and add performance notes.
 7. **Immediate tactical notes.** "Is there anything you want to do differently for the next round, based on this one?"
 Capture their own coaching instinct.